 |9.||Home time:||Children are called (one at a time) by an adult to the exit door to go home.|

 Water Area: Bottles, sieves, boats, fish, dolls, numbers, funnels, pumps, pipettes etc.

 Sand Area: Spades, buckets, diggers, other vehicles, cooking utensils etc.

 Art Area: Markers, crayons, pencils, paint, glue, paper, scissors, stamps, wool, pom poms, feathers, pipe cleaners, playdough, many other art materials, tables for art & games.

 Construction Area: Soft toys, dinosaurs, trucks, cars, trains and train track, wooden and LEGO bricks, Farmyard & animals, dolls house, puzzles, music instruments, other building equipment etc.

 House Area: Kitchen and equipment, dress up clothes and shoes, bags, hats, dolls, etc.

 Outside Area: Tricycles, cars, balance bikes, bicycles, scooters, garden equipment, large sand weather proof area, slide, treehouse, shed (used for a house area), water tables etc.

 Here you will find any notices for the parents throughout the year.
-We will also put these on the notice board outside the playschool to ensure you are kept informed.
-Click on the text to read the notice
+Under non-covid circumstances we would also put these on the notice board outside the playschool to ensure you are kept informed but during covid, parents are unable to enter the building but don’t worry we will keep you updated by text or email as necessary.
+Click on the text to read the notices below